praawt/developers/book/README.md

 ### Settlement

 Because all the API calls between market participants are signed with their keys, both companies have unfalsifiable proof of these transactions.
 E.g. the hotel has a record of the OTA owing them a certain amount of money.
 At the same time the OTA has evidence that the hotel has to provide rooms for the OTA customers.
+(Please note that unless all travel companies agree to settle in crypto, an intermediary with a bank account is required.)